SystemFw/dynosaur/docs/Schema.md

 > **Notes:**
-> - Infamously, DynamoDB does not support empty strings. `dynosaur`
->   currently does not introduce any magic to deal with this
->   automatically.
 > - `Schema[AttributeValue]` is the identity schema that writes and
 >   reads `AttributeValue` without touching it
+> - Infamously, DynamoDB does not support empty strings. `dynosaur`
+>    does not introduce any magic to deal with this automatically, but
+>    it's flexible enough to allow you to handle this case in several
+>    ways, including putting `NULL` or a special
+>   value.
+>   Read on to learn about `imapErr`, `nullable` and all the other
+>   combinators you can use to mold your data to fit your needs.

 ## Bidirectional mappings